LibOps/docs/docs/development/cli.md

 2. [Initialize the gcloud CLI](https://cloud.google.com/sdk/docs/initializing)
 3. [Authenticate the gcloud CLI](https://cloud.google.com/sdk/docs/authorizing#auth-login) to Google Cloud

-After `gcloud` is installed you can install LibOps CLI using homebrew or a binary.
+After `gcloud` is installed you can install `sitectl` using homebrew or a binary.

 ### Homebrew

-You can install the LibOps CLI using homebrew
+You can install `sitectl` using homebrew

 ```
-brew tap libops/cli
+brew tap libops/homebrew https://github.com/LibOps/homebrew
-brew install libops
+brew install libops/homebrew/sitectl
 ```

 ### Download Binary

-Instead of homebrew, you can download a binary for your system from [the latest release](https://github.com/LibOps/homebrew-cli/releases/latest)
+Instead of homebrew, you can download a binary for your system from [the latest release](https://github.com/LibOps/sitectl/releases/latest)

 Then put the binary in a directory that is in your `$PATH`

 ## Usage

-After installing the CLI, you can see the list of commands by running `libops --help`.
-The **LibOps CLI should be ran from the root of your GitHub repository**.
+After installing the CLI, you can see the list of commands by running `sitectl --help`.
+The **`sitectl` should be ran from the root of your GitHub repository**.
 This is so the CLI can automatically read the name of your site without having to pass the `--site` flag to specify the name.

 ```
-$ libops --help
+$ sitectl --help
 Interact with your libops site

 Usage:
-  libops [command]
+  sitectl [command]

 Available Commands:
   backup      Backup your libops environment